UW-Hydro/bmorph/docs/example_workflow_explained.rst

 individually.
 Since independent bias correction can only be performed at locations with reference data, corrections are only performed at the gauge sites here.
-If you have not changed any naming conventions so far, then there is nothing that you need to alter here, it has all been extracted above for your convenience.
+If you have not changed any naming conventions so far, then there is nothing that you need to alter here, it has all already been extracted above for your convenience.

 .. code:: ipython3